mdn/content/files/en-us/web/api/navigatorlogin/index.md

 {{securecontext_header}}{{APIRef("FedCM API")}}{{SeeCompatTable}}

 The **`NavigatorLogin`** interface of the [Federated Credential Management (FedCM) API](/en-US/docs/Web/API/FedCM_API) defines login functionality for federated identity providers (IdPs).
-Specifically, it enables a federated identity provider (IdP) to set a user's login status when they sign into or out of the IdP.
+Specifically, it enables a federated identity provider (IdP) to set its login status when a user signs into or out of the IdP.

 See [Update login status using the Login Status API](/en-US/docs/Web/API/FedCM_API/IDP_integration#update_login_status_using_the_login_status_api) for more details of how this is used.